Dynamic Rocker Back Interface (DRBi)

 The pivot point is such that the position of the pelvis is maintained upon return to upright.

 The back can be latched to lock out this movement.
-It is our recommendation that the latch plate be in the UNLOCKED position at all times with two exceptions:
+It is our recommendation that the latch plate be in the UNLOCKED position at all times with several exceptions:

 - When the wheelchair is being transported in a vehicle.